smspillaz/django-qsstats-magic/README.rst

     from django.contrib.auth import User
     import qsstats

     qs = User.objects.all()
     qss = qsstats.QuerySetStats(qs, 'date_joined')

-    print '%s new accounts today.' % qss.this_day() print '%s new accounts this month.' % qss.this_month() print '%s new accounts this year.' % qss.this_year() print '%s new accounts until now.' % qss.until_now()
+    print '%s new accounts today.' % qss.this_day() print '%s new accounts this week.' % qss.this_week() print '%s new accounts this month.' % qss.this_month() print '%s new accounts this year.' % qss.this_year() print '%s new accounts until now.' % qss.until_now()